OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_board_vendors.md

 ### Platform .ini Files ###

 Each major section in a platform .ini file corresponds to one or more devices of the same type.
 Same-sized banks of local memory share a single .ini section, with the number of banks as a parameter in the section.
 The same is true of HSSI ports and, on some multi-PCIe systems, of host channels.
 All devices in a section must share the same properties.
 If there are two types of local memory on a board with different address or data widths, they must have their own local memory sections.
-Separate sections of the same type must be named with monotonically increasing numeric suffixes, e.g. *local\_memory.0* and *local\_memory.1*.
+Separate sections of the same type must be named either with a unique tag, such as *local\_memory.hbm* or with monotonically increasing numeric suffixes, e.g. *local\_memory.0* and *local\_memory.1*.
 The trailing *.0* is optional. *host\_channel.0* and *host\_channel* are equivalent.

 Some sections are required in order to guarantee AFU portability across platforms: